Finding the Best Places to Retire Since 2006!

 At Least One Hospital Accredited by Joint Commission?
 No, but Anderson Hospital in Maryville, about five miles away, is accredited.

 Political Leanings: Split down the middle

 Is Illinois Considered Tax Friendly for Retirement?
 Somewhat

 Cons: The tornado risk is 175% higher than the national average.

 Notes: The university is not known as a party school.
-Edwardsville has grown by 75% within the last two decades.
-Racial diversity is minimal.
+Edwardsville has grown by 6% within the last decade.